WPC-Systems-Ltd/WPC_Python_driver_release/README.md

 ## About

-**WPC Python driver** contains APIs for interacting with the WPC USB-DAQ, Ethernet and Wifi-DAQ series products.
+**WPC Python driver** is also known as `pywpc` which contains APIs for interacting with the WPC USB-DAQ, Ethernet and Wifi-DAQ series products.

+Some functions in the `pywpc` package may be unavailable with earlier versions of the WPC DAQ firmware driver.
+Make sure it's the latest firmeware version of your product.
+Please visit WPC Systems offical website to download [WPC Device Manager and LabVIEW Run-time engine
+](http://www.wpc.com.tw/36039260092584721462-daq1.html) and upgrade WPC DAQ driver.

 In order to optimize driver API performance, we adopt [async/await](https://docs.python.org/3/library/asyncio.html) structure for the driver implementation as known as non-blocking mode.

+`pywpc` supports python 3.8 to 3.10 in Windows 10 operating systems.

 [![pip install](https://img.shields.io/badge/pip%20install-wpcsys-orange.svg)](https://pypi.org/project/wpcsys/)
 [![PyPI](https://img.shields.io/pypi/v/wpcsys)](https://pypi.org/project/wpcsys/)